MJ-Davies/beehive-directory/README.md

 *NOTE WHEN EDITING A HIVE: You cannot specify a secondary pollen source until you have specified a primary pollen source.
 Likewise, you cannot set a primary pollen source to* `Unspecified` *until you have changed the secondary pollen source to* `Unspecified`*.*

+# Phase 4: Task 2
+## Events performed
+- Loaded hives.
+- Edited all fields of Hive 1.
+- Collected the metrics of all hives.

+## Sample
+> The color of Final Hive has been changed to other
+>
+> The primary pollen source of Final Hive has been changed to Unspecified
+>
+> The secondary pollen source of Final Hive has been changed to Unspecified
+>
+> The notes of Final Hive has been changed to Unspecified
+>
+> Loaded Final Hive with the location of Iceland to the directory.
+>
+> The color of Lola's Hive has been changed to other
+>
+> The primary pollen source of Lola's Hive has been changed to Lavender
+>
+> The secondary pollen source of Lola's Hive has been changed to Unspecified
+>
+> The notes of Lola's Hive has been changed to Need pest control ASAP.
+>
+> Loaded Lola's Hive with the location of BC to the directory.
+>
+> The color of Hive1 has been changed to light
+>
+> The primary pollen source of Hive1 has been changed to Wild flower
+>
+> The secondary pollen source of Hive1 has been changed to Lavender
+>
+> The notes of Hive1 has been changed to First hive to exist.
+>
+> Loaded Hive1 with the location of Alberta to the directory.
+>
+> The color of Kirb has been changed to golden
+>
+> The primary pollen source of Kirb has been changed to Blue Orchid
+>
+> The secondary pollen source of Kirb has been changed to Blossom
+>
+> The notes of Kirb has been changed to Reference!?!?
+>
+> Loaded Kirb with the location of Japan to the directory.
+>
+> The name of Final Hive has been changed to Edited Name
+>
+> The location of Edited Name has been changed to Edited Location
+>
+> The color of Edited Name has been changed to golden
+>
+> The primary pollen source of Edited Name has been changed to Edited Primary Pollen
+>
+> The secondary pollen source of Edited Name has been changed to Edited Secondary Pollen
+>
+> The notes of Edited Name has been changed to Edited Notes
+>
+> The metrics of hives were collected for Location
+>
+> The metrics of hives were collected for Color
+>
+> The metrics of hives were collected for Primary Pollen Source
+>
+> The metrics of hives were collected for Secondary Pollen Source

 ## Sites Used
 - [Wikimedia](https://commons.wikimedia.org/wiki/File:OpenMoji-black_1F41D.svg) was used under Creative Commons License for logo.
 - Some code from [Bro Code JFrame tutorial](https://youtu.be/Kmgo00avvEw?si=dPZW_kdZlPOpXF3a) was used.